 - I served in missions overseas for three years and felt God say “not now.”
 So I moved back to Ann Arbor, Michigan and got a job at a software company.
 (There weren’t many jobs in 17th Century, European Intellectual history.)

-- With two partners, I bought the software company and worked there as an executive and Chief Product Manager for 25 years.
+- With two partners, I bought a software company and worked there as an executive and Chief Product Manager for 25 years.

 - In 2007 I heard God call me to writing and speaking.
 I left the business world and began Beliefs of the Heart.

-- I live in Ann Arbor, Michigan with my wife Carla.
+- I live in Brooklyn, Michigan with my wife Carla.
 We have four grown children and an ever increasing number of grandchildren.

-The stories I tell are all true but details have been changed:
+The stories I tell are all true, but sometimes the details have been changed:

 - If I say I talked with a “man,” it may be a woman;